VanshJain7-code/Vrinda_Store_Sales_Project/README.md

 # Vrinda_Store_Sales_Project
-A retail-focused Excel dashboard project designed to analyze sales trends, inventory levels, and customer purchasing patterns for Vrinda Store.
-This project demonstrates strong proficiency in Microsoft Excel, including data cleaning, KPI tracking, and dashboard creation.
+A retail sales and inventory analysis project using Excel, focused on uncovering product trends, customer insights, and stock efficiency.
+Built an interactive dashboard with PivotTables, charts, and formulas to track key metrics like revenue, inventory levels, and customer performance, enabling data-driven decisions for business growth.
 # Key Features-
 Sales Performance Analysis.